-- Those that live with or very close to infected persons.
+- Those who live with or very close to infected persons.

 - Persons who inject themselves with intoxicating substances while sharing needles with one another.

-This treatment is given usually where there is an evidence of liver damage which is subsisting or the infected person’s immune system can no longer control hepatitis ‘B’ solely by itself.
+This treatment is given usually where there is evidence of liver damage which is subsisting or the infected person’s immune system can no longer control hepatitis B solely by itself.

 Different types of methods may be adopted in order to protect one’s self from the infection which includes:

 - Following of standard precautions when handling needles.
 This is especially important for healthcare workers.